Language: EN

 Increment(value);

-Passing parameters by reference allows the function to modify the original value of the passed variable.
+Passing parameters by reference allows the function to modify the original value of the variable that we have passed to the function.
 This is achieved using the ref keyword.

 public void Increment(ref int number)